Miranda Wang: Novoloop

 Upon graduation, Wang has continued to build Novoloop.
 The company continues to work towards a scalable way to create a sustainable cycle for plastics.
 The company has developed a multistep process that transforms low density and high density polyethylene (LDPE and HDPE), which is commonly used in disposable packaging, into new and sustainable materials.
 The company's first material is a thermoplastic polyurethane (TPU), which has comparable performance to many commercial rubbers.
 In addition to saving the recycled plastic from landfills, the company's process also produces much less greenhouse gas emissions than the production of other materials.
 Novoloop decided to focus on innovating ways of recycling polyethylene (PE) plastics because it noticed a lack of technologies on the market that clean these “dirty plastics”.
 Having developed an economical way of recycling polyethylene (PE) plastics, Novoloop is working to build a fully commercial processing plant.
 Wang hopes that this plant would be able to recycle tens of thousands of tonnes of plastic a year.
 To help the company scale, Novoloop has partnered with the cities of San José, along with GreenWaste Recovery.

 In February 2022, Novoloop raised $11 million in Series A funding to support the scaling of its recycling technology and build a larger processing facility.

 Awards and recognition

-Wang and her company have won numerous awards since they have begun to develop innovative ways of upcycling plastic waste.
-Notably, Wang was a recipient of the UN Environment Programme's Young Champions of the Earth award.
-In 2019, Wang also won the Rolex Award for Enterprise, and Novoloop was awarded $25,000 as the runner-up in the Urban Resilience Challenge.
-Forbes magazine also recognized Wang and Yao in 2019, naming the pair to its 30 under 30 social entrepreneurs list.
+Wang’s work has received broad recognition.
+In 2018, she was awarded the Pritzker Emerging Environmental Genius Award for developing a method to transform otherwise unrecyclable plastic into useful chemicals and materials, backed by a $100,000 prize that helped advance research and development^{89}.

+In 2018–2019, Wang was also named a Young Champion of the Earth by the United Nations Environment Programme, and in 2019 she received a Rolex Award for Enterprise, honoring her innovative contributions to sustainable plastic solutions and enabling her to build early pilot infrastructure.
+Forbes included Wang and her co‑founder in its 30 Under 30 list of social entrepreneurs, highlighting their impact on global sustainability efforts.

+Novoloop’s technology has implications beyond recycling; it demonstrates a pathway toward intercepting millions of tonnes of plastic waste annually and replacing traditional fossil‑derived materials with recycled, high‑performance alternatives.
+Wang’s efforts have helped shift the narrative on plastics from waste management to material innovation and circular design.